AidySun/dev_tips/godot.md

 - `Node._physics_process(delta)` is called before each physics step
   - `delta` parameter means *time passsed since last step*, by defualt it should be `1/60`, but not always
-  - always use `delta` in your physisc calculation
+  - always use `delta` in your physics calculation

 ### Collision layers and masks